Thekchen Choling: International Branches of Thekchen Choling

-Thekchen Choling (Malaysia)
+Thekchen Choling (Malaysia) Melaka

 The Beginning of Thekchen Choling (Malaysia)

 For many years, Malaysian students of Rinpoche have persistently requested him to start similar temples in Malaysia so that people in Malaysia can benefit from Dharma as well as community outreach programmes.

 After numerous location searches of three months since June 2012, we found Melaka to be suitable and ripe for us to start our first overseas centre.
 Thekchen Choling (Malaysia) was officially approved by the Malaysian Federal Government on 15 October 2012 as a society to operate Buddhist temples.

 Thus begins the chapter of Thekchen Choling (Malaysia) Melaka Centre, operating on a rented premise at 8 and 8A, Jalan Laksamana Cheng Ho.
 It started operations from 10 November 2012.